 Many nights, as I fall to sleep at my home in Kansas City, I hear the whistle of trains as they come and go on their various routes.
 It’s a sound that piques my curiosity.
 Where are the trains going?
 Where have they come from?
 What adventures lie at the end of the line?

-The Southwest Chief route is 2265 miles that crosses through seven states in about 51 hours.
+Amtrak’s Southwest Chief route is 2,265 miles that crosses through seven states in about 51 hours.
 In addition to Kansas City, the Chief stops in more than 30 cities, including Albuquerque New Mexico, Flagstaff Arizona and San Bernardino California.
-The route follows the path of the old Santa Fe Trail in places, climbs to more than 7,500 feet and crosses both the Missouri and Mississippi rivers, the two largest rivers in North America.
+The route follows the path of the old Santa Fe Trail in places, climbs to more than 7,500 feet and crosses both the Missouri and Mississippi rivers, the two longest rivers in North America.

 When I boarded in Kansas City at 10:45 p.m., my porter, Steve, already had my bed made up.
-Two pillows were provided, but I’m glad I brought my own.
-A sheet and light blanket were also provided, but I wish I had brought something a little heavier.
-Each little roomette has its own climate control, but I was still a little chilly.
+Amtrak provided two pillows, but I’m glad I brought my own.
+Amtrak’s pillows were very thin.
+A sheet and light blanket were also provided, but I wish I had brought something heavier.
+Each roomette on Amtrak’s Southwest Chief has its own climate control, but I was still a little chilly.
 A washcloth and hand towel are also provided.

 My little roomette was just across the hallway from the toilet where I quickly washed my face and brushed my teeth.
 I crawled back into my space, pulled my sliding door and curtain closed, then snuggled into bed.
 It was really quite a cozy space.

 Dining on the Southwest Chief